North Carolina Science Olympiad: Events

 The competitive events of NCSO align with the North Carolina Standard Course of Study as well as the National Science Education Standards.
 The events are designed to enhance and strengthen both science content and process skills.
 Every year NCSO replaces some of the events issued by the National Science Olympiad organization with events that are of local interest to North Carolina.
 The 18 elementary, 23 middle, and 23 high school events for each competitive year are announced in early Fall.
 This is followed by a series of workshops as competitors prepare for their events.
 Tournaments take place in the Spring, starting with school wide and Regional tournaments, advancing through State and National Tournaments.
 In the Summer camps are offered across North Carolina.

 The 64 events of NCSO range from engineering events like Mystery Architecture, Towers and Helicopters to content events such as Microbe Mission, Forensics, and Ecology.
 The events change each year as new topics are rotated in and old topics rotate out, to ensure every part of curriculum is covered.

 Participation

 In 2011, more than 600 K–12 schools representing over 10,000 students and 65 counties in North Carolina participated in North Carolina Science Olympiad activities.

 Teams may be organized by any charter school, home school group, private or public school.
 Schools may have as many teams as they wish, the first team from a school is considered the Varsity team and all other teams are Junior Varsity teams.
 Teams are overseen by a coach.

 Divisions

-Division A2 encompasses grades 3–6, Division B involves grades 6–9, and Division C involves grades 9–12.
+Division A encompasses grades 3–6, Division B involves grades 6–9, and Division C involves grades 9–12.
 Teams at all three levels consist of eighteen competitors each in North Carolina.

 The National tournament team consists of up to fifteen competitors.